 Pia Mäkelä receives a personal income from a national research institute, which also finances most of her research.
 She has also received project funding from the NIAAA, EU, national science foundations, and governmental funding sources.
 She has received travel expenses and subsistence from the above mentioned funding sources and from the WHO.
 She has received fees for journalism and for presentations from various governmental and third sector agencies.
 Her project at her institute has received partial funding for survey data collection from the Finnish state alcohol retail monopoly ALKO.
 She has received an honorarium from the Swedish state alcohol monopoly for work regarding the monopoly.

-In the past three years, John Marsden declares research grants from the NHS England and the English Department of Health and Social Care (prison setting maintenance medication for opioid use disorder [OUD]); the National Institute for Health Research (NIHR; randomised controlled trial of depot naltrexone for OUD, and a randomised controlled trial of acamprosate for alcohol use disorder); and the NIHR Biomedical Research Centre for Mental Health at South London and Maudsley NHS Mental Health Foundation Trust (SLaM; randomised controlled trial of novel cognitive therapy for cocaine use disorder).
-He has part-time employment as Senior Academic Advisor for the Alcohol, Drugs, Tobacco and Justice Division, Health and Wellbeing Directorate, Public Health England (PHE) and is a clinical academic consultant for the US National Institute on Drug Abuse, Centre for Clinical Trials Network.
+In the past three years, John Marsden declares research grants from the National Institute for Health Research (NIHR; randomised controlled trial of depot naltrexone for OUD, and a randomised controlled trial of acamprosate for alcohol use disorder); and the NIHR Biomedical Research Centre for Mental Health at South London and Maudsley NHS Mental Health Foundation Trust (SLaM; randomised controlled trial of novel cognitive therapy for cocaine use disorder).
+He has part-time employment as Senior Academic Advisor for the Alcohol, Drugs, Tobacco and Justice Division, Health and Wellbeing Directorate, Public Health England and is a clinical academic consultant for the US National Institute on Drug Abuse, Centre for Clinical Trials Network.
 JM declares an unrestricted research grant at IoPPN and SLaM from Indivior via Action on Addiction for the present study and unrestricted research grant funding at IoPPN and SLaM from Indivior for a three-year, multi-centre, randomised controlled trial of injectable depot buprenorphine (from 2019).
-He has received honoraria and travel support for from Merc-Serono (2015; oncology medical education); Reckitt-Benckiser (2016; treatment of OUD and PCM Scientific and Martindale for the Improving Outcomes in Treatment of Opioid Dependence conference (2015-2018; contributions and chairing).
+He has received honoraria and travel support from PCM Scientific and Martindale for the Improving Outcomes in Treatment of Opioid Dependence conference (2018).
 He holds no stocks in any company.

 Barbara McCrady has over the past five years conducted research and program evaluation projects funded by the US National Institutes of Health (NIAAA and NIDA), the JF Maddox Foundation and the LJ Arnold Foundation.
 She has received contractual funds and royalties for the publication of books, monographs, and chapters.
 She also has received funds from book publishers for advice on future publishing projects.
 She has received personal fees and travel expenses for workshops, lectures, and consultation from various universities, health care organizations, the National Institutes of Health, and the Bielefeld Centrum Clinic (Bielefeld, Germany).
 She previously received honoraria as a member of the Board of Directors of the Pacific Institute on Research and Evaluation, and as a member of the Research Advisory Board of the Hazelden Foundation.
 She serves without remuneration as a member of the International Advisory Board of SMART Recovery.
 She receives full salary support from the University of New Mexico.
 She has no institutional affiliations or society memberships that she believes could be construed as creating a conflict of interest with her responsibilities as a member of the editorial staff of Addiction.